 With the list of competitors in hand, we can curate the keywords for our specific needs.
 Search items with moderately high keyword difficulty would be challenging to rank.
 While it may seem broad, informational keyword analysis of the research results has a different story to replicate.

 Hence, it is necessary to choose an SEO-friendly domain name for your business.
 Even the top 5 search results have impressive backlink profiles and domain authority.
-It is fair to say that these businesses have employed the best title tag practices.
+As outlined in Google Search Central’s documentation on title links, it is fair to say that these top-ranking businesses have employed the best title tag practices to secure their positions.
 With its high keyword difficulty and tough competition, keyword research and competitor analysis may be worth pursuing.

 Elimination of keywords that do not align with your business